d-e-v-s-k/cuttr-js/README.md

 ```

 ### Methods
 Each plugin instance comes with some public methods to call.
+See them in action inside the examples folder at methods.html.

 Example Initialization: